Posted inHerpes News

 1. Licensing Requirements: Nail technicians must obtain a license from the Oregon Health Licensing Office (HLO) to practice legally.
 Licensing requirements typically include completing an approved training program and passing a licensing examination.

-2. Sanitation Standards: Oregon’s health regulations mandate strict sanitation standards for nail salons, requiring proper cleaning, disinfection, and sterilization of tools, equipment, and surfaces.
+2. Sanitation Standards: Oregon’s health regulations mandate strict sanitation standards for nail salons.
+These standards require proper cleaning, disinfection, and sterilization of tools, equipment, and surfaces.
 Salons must also maintain records of their sanitation practices for inspection purposes.

 3. Client Education: Nail salons in Oregon are often required to provide clients with information on proper nail care, hygiene practices, and potential risks associated with salon treatments.
 This helps clients make informed decisions about their salon experiences and health.